adalimaev/devops_lab/README.md

 #### Description

 This Python app gets common system information every given time interval and writes to the log file.
-Default setting:

-Default setting can be changed in "watcher_config
+Default setting can be changed in "watcher_config" file.

 #### Installation

 Wheel-package is in `dist/` directory.
 To install use

 `pip install devops_lab/dist/watcher-0.1-py3-none-any.whl`

 To verify installation, enter in python interactive console (from any location except `devops_lab` directory) and enter `import watcher`.
 Then enter `watcher.__path__` and check that package is in `.../site-packages` directory.